Email campaign delivery

 Improving the quality of your subscriber list

 Managing who does and who does not receive your email marketing is a good way to increase engagement, which in turn has an impact on the delivery and batching success rate of your emails.
-If you want to send email campaigns that are tailored to a specific set of customers, then you can create a customer group.
-To edit individual customers profiles, click their name in the Customers section in your Shopify admin.
-For more information, see our guide about managing customers.
+If you want to send email campaigns that are tailored to a specific set of customers, then you can create a customer segment.
+To edit individual customers profiles, click their name on the Customers page in your Shopify admin.

 Remove a subscriber from your subscriber list

 - Search for the customer, and then click the customer's name to open their profile.

 - In the Email Marketing section, click Edit status.